 Discipleship groups should be part of a greater community.
-Doing things that allow a group to continue being a group, while also exposing them to other groups and other youth in the parish will continue to foster growth as they are opened up to other people and possibilities.
+Doing things that allow a group to continue being a group while also exposing them to other groups and other youth in the parish will continue to foster growth as they are opened up to other people and possibilities.

-Inspire Involvement In Diocesan/National Events
+Inspire Involvement in Diocesan and National Events

-Provide a Bridge to Outreach & Mission
+Provide a Bridge to Outreach and Mission

 Discipleship groups tend to be very inward-focused, but the goal is that they would be a light to the world and be sent to build up the Body of Christ (the Church).
-The parish should provide opportunities that make it easier to practice outreach and share the fruits of what is happening in their group.
+Therefore, the parish should provide opportunities that make it easier to practice outreach and share the fruits of what is happening in their group.

 I should end by saying that in each case, these opportunities are ideas that should be offered, not required, for those in small groups.
 If the parish has programming in place and no one wants to be a part of it, then stop doing it.
-People will go where they are fed and formed and the programming is helping them move forward.
-Be sure to have ongoing dialogue with your discipleship group leaders about what things the parish can do to help build up the small groups and inspire them to a missionary initiative.
+People will go where they are fed and formed, and the programming is helping them move forward.
+Be sure to have an ongoing dialogue with your discipleship group leaders about what the parish can do to help build up the small groups and inspire them to a missionary initiative.